-No soaking of beans required.
-No reserving bean water.
-And this recipe calls for canned navy beans so the hardest part is opening the cans.
+This recipe calls for canned navy beans so the hardest part is opening the cans.

-Where did boston baked beans originate?
+Where did this recipe originate?

 Authentic Boston Baked Beans include a variety of beans that have been cooked in a sweet sauce made of molasses or maple syrup and are flavored with pork.